meredithspalmer/NatGeo-AI/EdgeImpulse.md

 ## Upload your data

-While you can connect your Edge Impulse project to an embedded device to collect data directly, here, we'll "Import existing data" to upload our gunshot/ambient noise audio library.
-Click "Go to the uploader".
+While you can connect your Edge Impulse project to an embedded device to collect data directly, here, we'll **Import existing data** to upload our gunshot/ambient noise audio library.
+Click **Go to the uploader**.

 <p align="center">
   <img src="https://i.imgur.com/9Tvu8EH.png" width="600"/>